-9.185 The Britannia Road gasworks site is safeguarded in the adopted local plan for industrial uses.
-Policy EC2 of this plan identifies the site as a potential option for releasing from this industrial safeguarding.
+The Britannia Road gasworks site is safeguarded in the adopted local plan for industrial uses.
+Policy X of this plan identifies the site as a potential option for releasing from this industrial safeguarding.
 On the basis that this is a key site within the Itchen Riverside area, and is not currently in an industrial use, a draft policy to guide its redevelopment is proposed below.
 This is subject to the decision on whether to release the site from industrial safeguarding in the final plan.

-Policy SI8 (S) - Britannia Road Gas Works
+Policy XXX - Britannia Road Gas Works

-- 1. Subject to a decision to release the site from safeguarding for industrial uses, development will create a residential-led development to form a gateway to the Itchen Riverside; and to create a street through the site as part of the 'East West spine' strategic link from the core of the city centre to the Itchen Riverside. - 2.
-The following uses will be supported, in accordance with policy IN4's approach for the city centre: - a.
-At street level: all active frontages. - b.
-On upper floors: all main centre and other suitable centre uses. - 3.
-Within this approach, sports, leisure and community uses linked to Southampton Football Club will also be supported. - 4.
-Development will: - a.
-Accord with Policy SI2 (Itchen Riverside). - b.
-Create a high-quality street through the site for pedestrians and cyclists to directly connect Old Northam Road with the southern end of Britannia Road and the football stadium, to form part of the 'East - West spine' strategic link from the core of the city centre to the Itchen Riverside.
+Subject to a decision to release the site from safeguarding for industrial uses, development will create a residential-led development to form a gateway to the Itchen Riverside; and to create a street through the site as part of the strategic link XXXXX from the core of the city centre to the Itchen Riverside.

+The following uses will be supported, in accordance with policy X's approach for the city centre:

+- 1. At street level: all active frontages. - 2.
+On upper floors: all main centre and other suitable centre uses.

+Within this approach, sports, leisure and community uses linked to Southampton Football Club will also be supported.

-- c.
-Protect and enhance heritage assets and their setting, based on an understanding of their context, including buried archaeological remains, in accordance with policies EN6 and EN7; - i.
-Reflect the heritage of the former gas holders. - ii.
-Safeguard any land necessary for a replacement / enhancement of the Northam Road rail bridge and its approaches; - d.
-Provide flood risk management measures in accordance with policy EN9 (flood risk), including safe access where appropriate and practical.
+- Accord with Policy X (Itchen Riverside). - Create a high quality street through the site for pedestrians and cyclists to directly connect Old Northam Road with the southern end of Britannia Road and the football stadium, to form part of strategic link XXXX from the core of the city centre to the Itchen Riverside. - Reflect the heritage of the former gas holders. - Safeguard any land necessary for a replacement / enhancement of the Northam Road rail bridge and its approaches; - Provide flood risk management measures in accordance with policy XX (flood risk), including safe access where appropriate and practical.

-Map 18 Britannia Road Gas Works
+Map X Britannia Road Gas Works